primer/design/content/components/component-documentation-guidelines/component-MVP-documentation-guidelines.md

 Description
 - brief text describing what the component is
 - link to available implementations
-- visual, if applicable
+- image, if applicable

 Usage
 - proper usage guides
-- visual examples
+- visual examples, such as an image or gif demonstrating what the component is

 ## Add more documentation if it's readily available
 If more information (than required above) is easily accessible and doesn't require a huge time investment to include, it should be added to to MVP documentation.
 Some examples of this include listing out related components, cross-linking to Accessibility guidelines, and more.